ManousosAlexandrakis/Linear_Approximation_OPF/README.md

   2. [`DC_Btheta_OPF_main`](main_code/DC_Btheta_OPF_main.jl) → Runs the BTheta model.
   3. [`Decoupled_OPF_main`](main_code/Decoupled_OPF_main.jl) → Runs the Decoupled model.

-This folder contains standalone scripts that run the entire problem without using modularized functions.
+The [`main_code`](main_code) folder contains standalone scripts that run the entire problem without using modularized functions.
 The codes are written in a fully expanded form for clarity and completeness.

 - **Plotting_Scripts →** Creates visualizations for all models (including the ACOPF model, which is not included in this repository).